rancher/fleet/docs/namespaces.md

 If the `BundleNamespaceMappings` `bundleSelector` field matches a `Bundles` labels then that `Bundle` target criteria will be evaluated against all clusters in all namespaces that match `namespaceSelector`.
-One can specify labels for the created bundles from git by putting labels in the `fleet.yaml` file or on the `metadata.labels` field on the `GitRepo`.
+One can specify labels for the created bundles from git by putting labels in the `fleet.yaml` file.